arduido/webchat/README.md

 This is an attempt to show how to create a simple chat UI and functionality with javascript and Bootstrap for the styling.
 ---
 ## Built With
-** This project uses localStorage [title](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage)
+** This project uses localStorage [mozilla localStorage link](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage)
 - Javascript
 - HTML
 - CSS